My Sustainability Statement

 A world where people enjoy happy and meaningful lives, in which we and our built and natural environments regenerate each other and enhance the health and wellbeing of all living things.

-I practise living in line with the principles of kindness, generosity, contentment and honest, kindly speech.
-I practise developing awareness and clear thinking in relation to people and other living things on this planet that is so bursting with life!
+I try to live with kindness, generosity, contentment and honest, kindly, helpful speech.
+I strive to improve my understanding of people and organisations on this planet that is so bursting with life!

 Values I work and play by include: